MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-deprecated-features.md

 #ms.custom: ""

 ---
-# Deprecated, discontinued, or changed features in Microsoft R Server
+# Deprecated, discontinued, or changed features

+**Applies to: Machine Learning Server and Microsoft R Server**

-This article notifies you about pending status changes to features and function libraries, such as deprecated and discontinued functions in RevoScaleR.
+This article notifies you about pending status changes to features and function libraries, such as deprecated and discontinued functions in the custom packages and libraries installed with the product.

+## Machine Learning Server 9.2.1

+Other release-specific pages include [What's New in 9.2](whats-new-in-machine-learning-server.md) and [Known issues](resources-known-issues.md).

 ## Microsoft R Server 9.1.0